 However, the skills required to paint either life or still-life have proven with time to be very similar.
-The rendering of textures, contrast and shading, the use of natural light and shadow and the compositional drawing skills necessary to either compose a painting of a tabletop with a bowl of fruit are the same you would need to paint a nude model during a life drawing class.
+The rendering of textures, contrast and shading, the use of natural light and shadow and the compositional drawing skills necessary to either compose a painting of a tabletop with a bowl of fruit are the same you would need to paint a nude model during life drawing classes.

 Today still-life art can be done through most media such as drawing, painting, sculpting, photography or video and yourself are taking still-life photos every time you Snapchat a landscape or sunrise over the horizon.

 This article will go back in time, slightly, to uncover the roots of modern still-life art and how we went from Impressionism to Surrealism and Pop Art.

 After the Dutch master painters made still-lifes a popular subject matter and a legitimate art form, still-life experienced a decrease in popularity.

 Towards the end of the eighteenth century, the French Academy (Académie française), hugely influential art institution at that time, had declared that the subject matter of a painting was more important than the painting techniques and colour harmony used.